antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 - `key` : The primary shape of the edge, representing the main form of the edge, such as a straight line, polyline, etc.
 - `label` : A text label, usually used to display the name or description of the edge
 - `arrow` : A text label, usually used to display the name or description of the edge
-- `halo` : A graphic that displays a halo effect around the main shape
+- `halo` : A shape that displays a halo effect around the main shape

 ### Register Edge